jonobr1/two.js/wiki/documentation/text/README.md

-A list of properties that are on every {@link Two.Text}.
+A list of properties that are on every [Two.Text](/documentation/text).